lmjcbs/lmjcbs.github.io/_posts/2019-12-19-has_many_and_belongs_to_relationships.markdown

 Now we have done all the hard work and successfully implemented a has_many belongs_to relationship.

-Going forward we can now make use of the methods made availiable to us through ActiveRecord associations.
+Going forward we can now make use of the methods made available to us through ActiveRecord associations.
 Using the example above, if we wanted to get a list of all jewels that user1 has created we can use call the .jewels method on the user.

 ```ruby
 user1 = User.create(name: "Jack")